 Configuration is not part of the application

 Your production configuration doesn’t belong into the (same) source repository.
-There are configuration management tools like Salt, Puppet or Chef that do exactly that for you.
+There are configuration management tools like Ansible, Salt, Puppet or Chef that do exactly that for you.

-But don’t use Fabric for actual deployments!
+Don’t use Fabric for actual deployments!
 This is the perfect example of the battle between “simple” and “easy”.
 At first, it’s easier to put everything inside of the repo and run a Fabric script that does a

 git pull and restarts your daemon.
 On the long run, you’ll regret it like many before you did.